pytown/kitefly/README.md

 2. "Publish test artifacts" - since this step isn't bound to any targets

 For each of the declared steps, a "key" field will automatically be generated based on the name of the step.
 Steps that declare a trigger on another step will have the relevant `depends_on` field set automatically on the triggered step.
 For example, the `test_collector` step will be rendered after the "Run e2e" tests step (since that's the last one that triggers it) and before the Wait() step, and that `test_collector` step will have 3 values on its `depends_on` field for the 3 test steps that trigger it.
 If any of those dependencies is not rendered in the pipeline, it will be automatically removed from the dependency list.

-For non-Pull-Request builds where there is no declared Buildkite base branch variable, the full pipeline will be executed by default.
-This behavior can be controlled by various options passed to the `kitefly` executable.

-A full listing of models and documentation can be seen at [API.md](API.md).

 ## License